eclipse-openj9/openj9-utils/helm-chart/openj9-jitserver-chart/README.md

 ### 1. Install the JITServer using Helm Chart.
 #### a.
 Verify the application JDK version and select the appropriate JITServer image.
 Important: The client JVM and the JITServer instance it connects to must use the same (compatible) version.
-The easiest way to ensure this is using the same release on both JITServer JDK and application JDK.
+The easiest way to ensure this is using the same release for the JITServer JDK as used by the  application.

 Inside your Java application image, run `java -version` to check the JDK release version.
 In the example below, the `0.21.0` release of Java 11 JDK on `Linux amd64` architecture is used as shown in `build openj9-0.21.0, JRE 11 Linux amd64-64-Bit`.
 ```bash